civicrm/civicrm-user-guide/docs/initial-set-up/customizing-the-user-interface.md

     Yes, a bar will appear at the top of your search results allowing you to choose a letter of the alphabet.
 Clicking A, for example, will take you to a page displaying only contacts that begin with A.

 -   **Include Order By Clause** (choose Yes or No): If you choose No, your search results will not be ordered.
+-   **Smart group cache timeout**: This determines how often the smart group cache is refreshed.
+For most sites this value should not be set to zero, since that means no caching at all and will slow down your site.
+Even on sites where contact data changes frequently, the suggested minimum value is 5 minutes.
 -   **Autocomplete Contact Search**: This is a series of checkboxes for basic contact fields (name, email, phone, etc).
 The fields that are checked will show up in the autocomplete results list that appears when you use the Quick Search bar at the top left of all screens.
+-   **Contact Reference Options**: This is a series of checkboxes for basic contact fields (name, email, phone, etc).
+The fields that are checked will show up in the autocomplete dropdown search results for 'Contact Reference' custom fields.
+-   **Autocomplete Results**: This determines the maximum number of results that will be displayed when typing in an autocomplete field.

 The above Yes/No options are all defaulted to Yes when you first install CiviCRM, with the exception of Include Nickname, which defaults to No.